 The Ethics Commission conducts almost 200 presentations each year.
 These sessions range from 30 minute keynote addresses to one, two or three hour workshops.
 The Commission’s obligation to be fiscally responsible in challenging economic times, however, requires that travel be reserved for speeches with larger groups.
 If you are interested in having the Commission speak at your agency or office outside Columbus, we request a minimum of 75 people be in attendance.
 If that is not possible, please contact Susan Willeke at (614) 466-7090 or at email@example.com to discuss options.

 Yes.
 The Ohio Ethics Commission sponsors CLE seminars for public practice attorneys each year.
 The seminars are offered free of charge and are approved for 2.5 hours of attorney professional conduct instruction.
-To see a current CLE schedule or to register for a class, visit our Continuing Legal Education Seminars page.
+For the current CLE schedule or to register for a class, visit our Continuing Legal Education Seminars page.

 Would you like to subscribe to our CLE List?
 If so, enter in your email address in the form below.